DSCI-310-2024/delay_finder/README.md

 ## License

 `delay_finder` was created by Siddharth Balodi, Charles Benkard, Mikel Ibarra Gallardo, and Stephanie Ta.
-It is licensed under the terms of the MIT license.
+The code is licensed under the terms of the MIT license.
+The usage examples file in licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+For more information, please see the license file.

 ## Credits